David Bauer (ice hockey)

 The Canadian Amateur Hockey Association approved a proposal by Bauer to have a team of Canadian university students combined with senior ice hockey players to represent Canada in ice hockey at the Olympics and at the Ice Hockey World Championships; which was a radical change from the existing practice of the reigning Allan Cup champion team being selected.
-He established the Canada men's national ice hockey team program in September 1963, and sought players with athletic and academic morals committed to their studies and training.
+He established the Canada men's national ice hockey team program in September 1963, seeking players with athletic and academic morals committed to their studies and training.
 He prepared the players for the larger international ice hockey rink surface and differences from the North American ice hockey rules, and intended to change Canada's reputation of being heavily penalized for rough play.
 Canada finished in fourth place based on goal differential at the 1964 Winter Olympics, amidst accusations that International Ice Hockey Federation president Bunny Ahearne made a last-minute change to the tie-breaking rules to take away a medal from Canada.
 Bauer transitioned into managing the national team when the program relocated to Winnipeg in 1965, and assembled teams that won the bronze medal at the 1966 and 1967 World Championships, and the 1968 Winter Olympics.
 He later managed the national team which finished in sixth place at the 1980 Winter Olympics.

 When Canada withdrew from international play during the 1970s, Bauer instructed at hockey schools in Japan for two six-week periods each year, where his teachings on personal growth and discipline fit into the culture of Japan.
 He also coached the Austria men's national ice hockey team during the 1973 Ice Hockey World Championships.
 Throughout his career, he felt that hockey was a means to teach the game of life and way for boys to become men.
 He advocated for players receiving an education and was opposed to the growing professionalism in the amateur game.
 Bauer received many honours, which included induction into Canada's Sports Hall of Fame, the Hockey Hall of Fame, the IIHF Hall of Fame and the Ontario Sports Hall of Fame.
 He was made an officer of the Order of Canada, and is the namesake of the Father Bauer Arena and the Father David Bauer Olympic Arena, both of which are used by Canada for international hockey.